poeli/GOTTCHA2/docs/tutorial.md

   -p sample.fast
 ```

-This command requires the standard database files plus fast-mode sidecars: `.syldb` and `.zip`.
+This command requires the fast-mode `.syldb` and `.zip` files plus the shared `.tax.tsv` and `.stats` files.
+It does not use the standard `.mmi` index.
 The outputs have the same general structure as `profile`, but mapping is performed against a reduced reference set selected by `sylph`.

 ### 6) Extract reads for a taxon from an existing BAM